What fractional CTO support is and what it is not

 How to choose the right fractional CTO

-- Proven experience leading delivery at scale.
+- Proven experience leading delivery across growth, change, or modernization.

 - Clear communication with executives and teams.

-- Comfort making tradeoffs under constraints.
+- Comfort making tradeoffs under time, budget, and risk constraints.

 - Ability to improve systems and people at the same time.

-- A bias toward action, not decks.
+- A bias toward action, not presentation volume.

 Common pitfalls and how to avoid them